 What does a typical session look like?

-- Half lap changes: The group rides single file, and every half lap the front rider swings up the banking whilst the rest of the group ride underneath, beforeĀ the rider then joins the back of the group
+• Half lap changes: The group rides single file.
+Every half lap the front rider swings up the banking whilst the rest of the group ride underneath, before the rider then joins the back of the group

-- Pair changes: Like half lap changes, but the group rides in two lines side by side.
-The front pair swings up one after the other, and thenĀ joins the back of the group
+• Pair changes: Like half lap changes, but the group rides in two lines side by side.
+The front pair swings up one after the other, and then joins the back of the group

-- Half lap gains: Riding in two groups half a lap apart; the riderĀ at the front of each group rides on ahead, eventually catching the back of the next group for a well earned rest
+• Half lap gains: Riding in two groups half a lap apart, the rider at the front of each group rides on ahead.
+Eventually they catch the back of the next group for a well earned rest

-- Lumps and bumps: The coach blows their whistle once, twice or three times, which corresponds to the the red line, blue line or the very top of the track.
+• Lumps and bumps: The coach blows their whistle once, twice or three times.
+This corresponds to the the red line, blue line or the very top of the track.
 Riders move between these three positions depending on the number of whistle-blows.
 You could find yourself riding from the very top to the very bottom in a fraction of a second!

 What else can you try at Lee Valley VeloPark?

 You can test out four kinds of cycling in one place: track cycling, road racing, BMX or mountain biking.
-Find out more aboutĀ Lee ValleyĀ VeloPark.
+Find out more about Lee Valley VeloPark.

 And what if you live South of the River?